se-edu/guides/tutorials/javaFxPart2.md

          stage.setScene(scene);
          stage.show();

-        // more code to be added here later
+         //More code to be added here later
     }
 }
 ```